loolooyyyy/konfigurations/README.md

    Konfiguration,MUST, MUST, MUST take place in a single thread.
    Also, they should not be too frequesnt (too frequent as in constantly calling update() in a while loop with no delay.
 A few milli-seconds would do).

+ - Currently, custom types and ALL the required fields corresponding to those read from json string, MUST be public. (jackson wont find private, protected and package local fields AND classes (important: both class and fields, must be public)).
+This affects list(), map() and custom() methods.